*********THE MA PROGRAM & CURRICULUM IS CURRENTLY UNDER REVISION, WITH PROJECTED CHANGES TO BE EFFECTIVE AS OF FALL 2019****************

 J. Be sure you have the physical, emotional, and mental ability to participate effectively in coursework and to work with and care for patients in medical assisting settings.

-K. Complete the following prerequisites for all 6 MA tracks before you start taking the core MA classes:
+K. Complete the following prerequisites for the MA program before you start taking the core MA classes:

 - HLC 160 Medical Terminology

-M. Entry into the onsite clinical and/or administrative internships/externships:
+M. Entry into the onsite clinical and administrative externships:

 - Requires completion of all health requirements.
 See this page for details: https://medical-assisting.santarosa.edu/health-requirements.